hicksjduk/countdown-go/README.md

 The solution makes extensive use of a "generator" pattern, to generate and process potentially very large sets of data in an efficient way.
-The term "generator" is derived from Python, where most iterations are doing using generators and there is explicit language support for creating them.
+The term "generator" is derived from Python, where most iterations are done using generators and there is explicit language support for creating them.

 The difference between a generator and more traditional ways of generating data sets